KeremAR/DevOps-Cheat/CI-CD/cicd-readme.md

 A CI/CD pipeline is a series of steps from code commit to deployment, automating build, test, and release processes.

 ### Core Steps of a CI Pipeline
-When building a CI pipeline from scratch, you would typically include the following fundamental steps:
+When building a CI pipeline from scratch, you would typically include the following fundamental steps, designed to provide feedback as quickly as possible ("fail fast"):

 1.  **Commit & Trigger:** Developers commit code to a shared version control repository (like Git).
 This action automatically triggers the pipeline.
 2.  **Checkout Code:** The pipeline's first job is to check out the latest version of the code from the repository.
+3.  **Install Dependencies:** The pipeline installs all necessary libraries and dependencies required for running static analysis, tests, and builds.
+This ensures a clean and consistent environment for every run.
+4.  **Static Code Analysis:** Tools like linters, formatters, and security scanners analyze the source code without executing it.
+This step provides very fast feedback on code quality, style, and potential vulnerabilities before any time is spent on testing or compiling.
+5.  **Unit Testing:** Fast-running automated tests are executed to verify individual components (functions, classes) in isolation.
+Running these before the build is a key part of the "fail fast" philosophy, as they can catch many logic errors quickly without needing to compile the whole application.
-3.  **Build:** The source code is compiled or built into an executable or package.
-This step verifies that the code doesn't have syntax or compilation errors.
+6.  **Build:** The source code is compiled into an executable or package.
+This step is essential for compiled languages (like Java, C#, Go) and will fail if there are any syntax or compilation errors.
+For interpreted languages, this step might be simpler, like packaging files together.
-4.  **Unit & Integration Testing:** A suite of automated tests (unit tests, integration tests) runs against the built code.
-This is a critical step to ensure new changes haven't broken existing functionality.
-5.  **Code Analysis:** Static code analysis tools (linters, security scanners) are run to check for code quality, style violations, and potential vulnerabilities.
-This is a highly recommended, though sometimes optional, step.
+7.  **Integration & E2E Testing:** With the application built and running (often in a container), integration tests verify that different components work together correctly.
+End-to-end (E2E) tests can then simulate full user workflows.
+These tests are more complex and run after the basic code health has been confirmed.
-6.  **Package & Create Artifact:** If all previous steps pass, the built code is packaged into a deployable artifact (e.g., a Docker image, a JAR file) and stored in an artifact repository.
+8.  **Package & Create Artifact:** If all previous steps pass, the application is packaged into a final, deployable artifact (e.g., a Docker image, a JAR file) that is versioned and stored in an artifact repository.
-7.  **Feedback:** The pipeline reports the result (success or failure) back to the development team.
-If it fails, developers are notified to fix the issue immediately.
+9.  **Feedback:** The pipeline reports the final result (success or failure) back to the development team, often via notifications in chat tools or the version control system.

 ### Advantages of CI/CD Pipeline
 - Provides quick feedback after each change